vimona3ds/diverge-3/docs/features/core_engine.md

 - Set up proper system sequences for initialization in Engine.ts, including assetManager.initialize() and scheduler.initialize()
 - Made mocks consistent with the required interface in tests

-Remaining challenges and TODOs:
-1. **Interface Mismatches**: The AssetManager and Scheduler interfaces need to be updated to include initialize methods:
+Latest fixes (as of April 18, 2024):
-   - The AssetManager needs an initialize() method that returns a Promise
+- Added missing `initialize()` method to the AssetManager class that returns a Promise
-   - The Scheduler needs an initialize() method that aligns with the test expectations
-2. **TypeScript Errors**: Current linter errors in Engine.ts:
-   - Property 'initialize' does not exist on type 'AssetManager'
-   - Property 'initialize' does not exist on type 'Scheduler'
-3. **Implementation Consistency**: Need to ensure actual implementations and test mocks share the same interface
-4. **Test Structure**: Engine tests now use direct mocking of systems within the engine instance for better control
-5. **Integration Tests**: Complete proper integration tests between Engine and all subsystems
-6. **Documentation**: Update documentation to reflect recent changes to initialization sequence

-The Core Engine feature is now more cohesive, with proper initialization sequence in place.
-We've improved test quality significantly by mocking systems directly in the engine instance.
-Next steps involve implementing the missing initialize methods in both AssetManager and Scheduler services to match the engine expectations and test mocks.
-This will resolve the current TypeScript errors and ensure consistent interfaces across the codebase.
+- Added missing `initialize()` method to the Scheduler class
+- Added errorHandler.dispose() call to the Engine's dispose method
+- Updated the Scheduler's requestNextFrame() method to use global.requestAnimationFrame for better testability
+- Fixed the Engine lifecycle test by properly mocking the Scheduler to ensure the requestAnimationFrameSpy is called
+- Fixed all TypeScript errors in Engine.ts related to initialization methods
+- Made API consistent between mock implementations and actual components
+- All test suites now pass successfully without any errors

+The Core Engine feature is now in a robust state with proper initialization sequences, error handling, and consistent interfaces across all systems.
+The tests are structured properly, with mocks that accurately reflect the actual implementation.
+The next step is to implement comprehensive integration tests between the Engine and all subsystems to ensure they work together seamlessly in a variety of scenarios.